For many outside the British Isles, the English language can be a tad difficult to grasp.

 - Baccy — tobacco, the kind you use to roll your own fags with.

 - Bog — A toilet.
-British people will often find themselves bustin’ for the bog.
+Brits will often find themselves bustin’ for the bog.

 - Bog roll — The paper you use in the bog.